 The 2019 Resilient Vermont Conference

-In the meantime, please check out our growing roster of conference participants,
+Check out our roster of conference participants,

 The world is changing quickly, and Vermont is working hard to keep up.
 What are the hazards and challenges facing our environment and natural resources, our communities, and our infrastructure and utilities?
 Join our top agency leaders for a glimpse into how the State of Vermont is prioritizing and tackling climate adaptation and resilience.